EonZe/AndroidDisplayControl/README.md

 How it works:
 1. Click on Bluetooth button to get to device selector menu.
 Already paired devices will be displayed.
-Click on scan button to find new devices (but I recommand pairing them by using builtin bluetooth menu)
+Click on scan button to find new devices (but I recommand pairing them by using Android builtin bluetooth menu)

 2.Upon selecting a device, it's Bluetooth MAC address gets stored for